OctaForge/OctaBuild/README.md

 libcubescript if necessary.
 There is a provided example build script in `example`.

+It's also possible to build OctaBuild with OctaBuild.
+There is a provided obuild.cfg in the main directory.

 The octabuild binary supports the `-h` option to display help.

 ## License